Jack Warner (football executive): Haiti earthquake funds

 In February 2012 the TTFF said that funds for Haiti donated following the 2010 earthquake were paid into a bank account controlled by Warner.
 FIFA subsequently froze funding to the TTFF until it received an explanation.
 FIFA is also withholding Warner's pension.
 Warner later suggested that the allegations were a conspiracy, saying that "I have nothing to answer to anybody.
 Who wants to make allegations, make allegations.
 Ask yourselves, as objective members of the media: 'Why now...?'
 And after you get why now, just join the dots and see."

 Fraud, mismanagement allegations

-On 19 April 2013, the CONCACAF Integrity Committee, headed by David Simmons, former Chief Justice of Barbados, issued a report accusing Warner and his former cohort Chuck Blazer of mismanagement and massive fraud.
+On 19 April 2013, the CONCACAF Integrity Committee, headed by David Simmons, former Chief Justice of Barbados, alongside retired United States District Court Judge Ricardo Urbina and ex-PricewaterhouseCoopers partner and auditor Ernesto Hempe, issued a report accusing Warner and his former cohort Chuck Blazer of mismanagement and massive fraud.
 Warner is alleged to have concealed his ownership of the land on which CONCACAF's $25 million Joao Havelange Centre of Excellence was built, which made him the effective owner of the building.
 Warner's initial public reaction was defiant: "As far as I am aware it is baseless and malicious.
 I left CONCACAF and turned my back on football two years ago.
 Since then I have had no interest in any football-related matter."